Inland Rail update

 Albury Wodonga is set to host the Inland Rail Conference in 2021.
 This is an exciting opportunity for the region and allows participants to explore multiple facets of this project.
 The conference will also set out actions to ensure communities, consumers, producers and freight operators receive the benefits of Inland Rail, both during the construction phase and when it is operational.

 The event will be hosted by the Australian Logistics Council (ALC) and Australasian Railway Association (ARA) from 5 May to 6 May 2021.
 More information can be found here.

 How to stay connected with this project:

-- The next round of the Inland Rail Interface Improvement Program opens in April 2020.
-More information is available at https://www.inlandrail.gov.au/interface-improvement-program
+- The next round of the Inland Rail Interface Improvement Program opens in mid-2020.
+More information is available at https://www.inlandrail.gov.au/regional-development/interface-improvement-program

 - The Commonwealth Department of Infrastructure has opened its shopfront at 131 High St, Wodonga.
 They can be contacted via InlandRailWodonga@infrastructure.gov.au